Honoring your stepdad at your wedding is a great gesture and something he’ll never forget.

 From the get-go, you can include your stepfather.
 Whether he’s financially contributing to the wedding or not, you can honor your stepfather by including him on the invite or in the program.
 Particularly if you’re having your stepdad partake in the ceremony (for more on that, keep reading), it’s nice to list him in the program.

-INCLUDE HIM IN THE PROCESSIONAL
+IN THE PROCESSIONAL

 There are several ways you can include your stepfather in the ceremony.
 If you have a birthfather you can have them both walk you down the aisle.
 If they don’t get along or that just doesn’t feel right to you, another option is to have your stepdad walk you down half of the way, and then your birth father walks you towards your groom.
 A third option is to have your stepfather walk your mom down the aisle, right before you walk down, which celebrates their relationship as well.

-INCLUDE HIM IN THE CEREMONY
+INCLUDE YOUR STEPDAD IN YOUR WEDDING CEREMONY

 If none of the above options seems feasible, you can have your stepdad read a poem or blessing during the ceremony.
 He can even read a quote from a favorite book, or another non-religious quote that is meaningful to you both.
 By including him in this way, you are still showing your respect and that he is an important person in your life.

-INCLUDE HIM IN THE RECEPTION
+IN THE RECEPTION

 You can do a separate, or additional special dance, in addition to your traditional father-daughter dance.
-If you’re concerned about hurting your birth Dad with this one, it can be a shorter song but still a special memory.
+If you’re concerned about hurting your birth dad with this one, it can be a shorter song but still a special memory.
 You can also have your stepfather give a toast at the reception, again, just make sure you’re not stepping on anyone’s toes with this honor.

 EVEN MORE WAYS TO INCLUDE YOUR STEPDAD

 Another way you can honor your stepfather is with a special boutonniere that is different from the other male members of your wedding party.
-You can also do three separate “1st looks” prior to the ceremony—one with your dad, one with your stepdad, and yet a third with your fiancé.
+You can also do three separate “1st looks” prior to the ceremony — one with your dad, one with your stepdad, and yet a third with your fiancé.
 Each will provide special photo ops that reflect your unique relationship with each of these men in your life.